Creating different visualizations

 4. Interactivity: Leverage interactive features, such as filters and drill-downs, to allow users to explore the data further.

-• Total number of movies per genre.
+• Total number of movies per genre (helps identify content gaps)

-• Average movie ratings per decade.
+• Average movie ratings per decade (shows trends in content quality)

 Use the appropriate card types to represent each metric effectively, and add text cards to provide context and explanations for the visualizations.
+These insights will help the marketing team make data-driven decisions about content and acquisition.

 Share your dashboard with your peers and discuss the choices you made for each visualization, or post it on our community forum for feedback Neo4j Community.